bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Speaker 4: 00:08:17

-Yeah, so NVK, to get back to the example you brought up earlier, which is this idea of kind of like thresholding some kind of transfer rate, I just want to be clear that OpVault doesn't actually get into specifying things like thresholds because that gets really, really complicated.
+Yeah, so NVK, to get back to the example you brought up earlier, which is this idea of kind of like thresholding some kind of transfer rate, I just want to be clear that Op Vault doesn't actually get into specifying things like thresholds because that gets really, really complicated.
-And Antoine can probably talk about that because Revault is a way of basically enabling very fine grained thresholding and spending conditions kind of at a higher layer with multi-sig.
+And Antoine can probably talk about that because Revolut is a way of basically enabling very fine grained thresholding and spending conditions kind of at a higher layer with multi-sig.
 Now, Re-Vault could probably make use of Op-Vault almost certainly.
-And actually, if you wanted to do the scheme that you were talking about where you're thresholding some transfer amount sort of per block, It's possible you could like tranche up your coins into different OpVault invocations, but I'm not as sure about that.
+And actually, if you wanted to do the scheme that you were talking about where you're thresholding some transfer amount sort of per block, It's possible you could like tranche up your coins into different Op Vault invocations, but I'm not as sure about that.
-But OpVault is a much more kind of simple mechanism than Specimen Exertion.
+But Op Vault is a much more kind of simple mechanism than Specimen Exertion.

 Speaker 2: 00:09:15

-Yeah, Maybe something that might help explain OpVault is maybe we can spend a few minutes talking about how you would do a system like this today with just multi-sig and ephemeral keys and pre-signed transactions.
+Yeah, Maybe something that might help explain Op Vault is maybe we can spend a few minutes talking about how you would do a system like this today with just multi-sig and ephemeral keys and pre-signed transactions.
 Because all of these use cases that we're talking about, you could actually do today, but there's some real trade-offs in terms of liveliness, availability, and security of funds.
-And I think what James' OpVault proposal does, or NVK, if I can say the C word on your show, what other Covenant proposals enable, is letting you get rid of some of those trade-offs by having consensus rules encoded.
+And I think what James' Op Vault proposal does, or NVK, if I can say the C word on your show, what other Covenant proposals enable, is letting you get rid of some of those trade-offs by having consensus rules encoded.

 Speaker 0: 00:09:52